 - Less trauma and pain

-If you are suffering from the symptoms of carpal tunnel syndrome, the first step to relieving your discomfort is to have a consultation at our Smithtown orthopedic practice that specializes in carpal tunnel treatment to learn about your options.
+If you are suffering from the symptoms of carpal tunnel syndrome, the first step to relieving your discomfort is to have a consultation with the carpal tunnel doctors at our Smithtown orthopedic practice to learn about your options.
 Contact Mirza Orthopedics today to schedule an appointment.